CodeConstruct/mctp-rs/README.md

    handler.
 The stack handles message fragmentation/reassembly and tag tracking.
    At present routing is left for specific platform code to handle.

+ * [`standalone`](standalone) is a `mctp` trait implementation that includes its own `mctp-estack` instance, allowing running a standalone MCTP-over-serial stack against a Linux TTY (or any other pipe device).
+This can be used for example with QEMU.

 Examples
 --------